sandeshaprabhu/phonebook/4_TestPlanAndOutput/README.md

-# Test plan and test output.
+# Test plan and test output

 Testing involves the design of test cases that validate that the internal program logic of the phonebook application is functioning properly.
 Testing is done on functions add, delete list, modify and search.cunit library is used for unit testing.